MayfieldRoboticsPublic/kuri_edu/README.md

 a minimal running robot framework and the activities folder contains ideas and instructions for extending the robot behavior

+Note that the kuri_edu package is not stand-alone.
+It expects to overlay a binary install on the Kuri robot - either `/opt/gizmo` or `/opt/edu` will contain the kuri_edu dependencies.

 ## Stand-alone launch Files
  * kuri_edu.launch: Launches Kuri, and the nodes required to operate Kuri with minimal autonomous behavior.
 This launch file glues together several other launch files: